Ziheng-W/simulator/README.md

 To run the program, start with `test1.m`.
 You can use `test1.m` to debug your code and create more test cases by yourself.

-Team members: NAME1 and NAME2.
+Team members: Ziheng Wang 521370910137

+### Output is changed from "pass/fail" to "1/0" to make it easier to read